dwslab/melt/6_matcher_packaging/3_WEB.md

 1. Copy the project in [examples/simpleHobbitMatcher/](https://github.com/dwslab/melt/tree/master/examples/simpleWebMatcher) to your workspace.
 2. Execute `mvn clean package` or `mvn clean install`.
-3. Search in the `/target` directory of your maven project for the `docker` directory.
-You will find a directory carrying the name of the docker image.
-The tar file can be found in the `tmp` directory.
+3. Search in the `/target` directory for the tar.gz file.
+The file name represents the docker image name.

 **Common Errors**
 -  `Failed to execute goal io.fabric8:docker-maven-plugin:0.36.0:build`<br/>